-- mapping of fish spawning areas across the East Coast; - modeling the effects of noise on marine mammals in Nova Scotia's Gully area; - assessing the effects of oil platform operational discharges on larval stages of commercial fish species; - testing the toxicity of crude oil with or without the addition of dispersant; - assessing the effects of marine seismic survey noise on snow crabs and fish; and, - comparing of various methods for detecting marine mammals at sea.
+- mapping of fish spawning areas across the East Coast (2003-2010); - modeling the effects of noise on marine mammals in Nova Scotia's Gully area (2015-2017); - assessing the effects of oil platform operational discharges on larval stages of commercial fish species (2016-2018); - testing the toxicity of crude oil with or without the addition of dispersant (2014-2020); - assessing the effects of marine seismic survey noise on snow crabs and fish (2014-2020); and, - comparing of various methods for detecting marine mammals at sea (2014-2019).

 Research undertaken by ESRF often informs more than one research priority area.
-Current work on Atlantic Salmon described in the Indigenous Knowledge priority area above is an example of cross-cutting research.
-As is work on the East Coast marine soundscape noted under the Marine Noise priority area below, which, among other things, served to map the distribution of marine mammals across the East Coast offshore showing detections of bottle-nosed whales in an area not previously identified to be a congregation area for the species in the past.
+Current work on Atlantic Salmon described in the Indigenous Knowledge priority area above is an example of crosscutting research.
+Similarly, work on the East Coast marine soundscape noted under the Marine Noise priority area below, served to map the distribution of marine mammals across the East Coast offshore and detected the presence of bottle-nosed whales in an area not previously identified as a congregation area for the species in the past.

-The Fund's current research priorities related to marine mammals and fish are building on the above studies with a focus on the need to improve understanding of marine mammal distributions in the deeper waters of the Newfoundland and Labrador Offshore.
-This is of obvious importance as the oil and gas industry moves to explore and produce in the deep waters off the continental shelf.
-Equally important, especially in the context of climate change, is building understanding of fish spawning and rearing areas in the offshore and how they will change in the coming decades in response to linked and changing oceanographic parameters such as temperature, salinity and acidity.
+The Fund's current research priorities related to marine mammals and fish are building on past ESRF sponsored studies with a focus on the need to improve understanding of marine mammal distributions in the deeper waters of the Newfoundland and Labrador Offshore.
+This is of high importance as the oil and gas industry moves to explore and develop operations in the deep waters off the continental shelf.
+Equally important, especially in the context of climate change, is building understanding of fish spawning and rearing areas in the offshore and how they may change in the coming decades in response to changing oceanographic parameters such as temperature, salinity and acidity.